ste032/aws-cf-lab/README.md

 # Templates dive-in

-There are a number of parameters used in both template, some of which need to be manually set at runtime.
+There are a number of parameters used in both templates, some of which need to be manually set at runtime.

 ### Parameters used in both templates: